gsoules/MkDocs/digital-archive/docs/user/pdf-report.md

 -   The item's title
 -   The item's first image
 -   The item's metadata fields
--   If you are logged in, the item's private fields will appear in gray italics
+-   If you are logged in when you create the report, private fields will appear in gray italics
 -   The footer contains the date and page number (some items require two pages)

 ![Item report](pdf-report-4.jpg)